 I probably don’t need to include a step-by-step recipe–who doesn’t know how to make a quesadilla?
 So I’ve included a quick recipe and variations of savory and sweet breakfast quesadillas that we’ve either tried or have wanted to try.

 We really like using uncooked tortillas and heating them up on a griddle.
 They make much better quesadillas.
 But use whatever you have on hand.
 We’ve also made these with corn tortillas, which are a little heartier and not as soft, but our kids have loved them too.
-(I like the Tortilla Land brand.
-You can find them in bulk at Costco.)

 (pictured above is a simple sausage, egg, cheddar quesadilla with fresh fruit and salsa to dip it in)